 Japan is a country deep-rooted in tradition but one that also lives on the cutting edge of the future and technology.
 If you are looking for cheap family vacations in Japan, you have come to the right place.

 Japan is unique in many ways because here tradition and change go hand in hand.

 If I say Japan is a world apart I couldn’t be wrong.
-In spite of facing tremendous loss during the second World War, Japan emerged from its ashes like a Phoenix and now it is one of the leading countries in every field.
+Despite facing tremendous loss during the Second World War, Japan emerged from its ashes like a Phoenix and now it is one of the leading countries in every field.
 Whether it is technology, sports, culture, or tourism.